MicrosoftDocs/power-platform/power-virtual-agents/gdpr-discovery.md

 ms.collection: virtual-agent
 ---

-# Responding to GDPR discovery requests from data subjects
+# Responding to personal data discovery requests from data subjects

 The first step in responding to a data subject rights request is to search for and identify the customer data that is the subject of the request.
 Microsoft provides capabilities that assist you in responding to data subject rights requests, and thereby accessing customer data.
 However, it is your responsibility to ensure that personal data is located and classified appropriately.